Wztovo/DS-MIA/README.md

 ##  Overview

 This repository provides the official implementation of **DS-MIA**, a novel membership inference attack designed for **federated learning (FL)**.
-Unlike traditional MIAs that only determine whether a sample was used in training, DS-MIA **identifies which specific client** in FL owns the sample.
+Unlike traditional MIAs in FL that only determine whether a sample was used for target client training, DS-MIA **identifies which specific client** in FL owns the sample.
 <p align="center">
   <img src="workflow.png" alt="Workflow of DS-MIA" width="800">
 </p>